Sonoma County State Parks

 Sonoma County contains such extraordinary geographical diversity - including the Pacific Ocean, rivers, lakes, beaches, coastal cliffs, mountains, valleys and California redwood forests (even pygmy forests)-that it seems impossible to experience all it offers.

 But there's actually a fun and easy way to try: Just visit Sonoma County's 11 state parks, each of which occupies unique terrain in this famous Northern California region, just north of San Francisco.

-Maybe you’re seeking a day that lets you enjoy the outdoors while soaking up some important California history?
+Maybe you're seeking a day that lets you enjoy the outdoors while soaking up some important California history?
 Petaluma Adobe State Historic Park is a great place to learn about the rancho system that existed before California became part of the U. S. Or learn about the Russian fur traders who once lived on the north coast at what is now Fort Ross State Historic Park.

 Small but absolutely worth a visit, the 520-acre Armstrong Redwoods is a haven for many stately Sequoia sempervirens-the famed redwood tree that can stand more than 250 feet tall and live more than 1000 years.

 With nearly 6,000 acres and 20 miles of trails that run through meadows and woodlands and across rolling hills, Austin Creek SRA is a recreational dream.
 It's also adjacent to Armstrong Redwoods with its majestic groves of redwood trees.

 Beautifully situated on the far northern coast of Sonoma County, Fort Ross State Historic Park-a thriving Russian-American settlement from 1812-1841-is rich with history.